Windows Refund day

 The page now has the higher quality jpegs, and two versions of

-day when open source OS users went to microsoft's offices to return their unused
+It was a worldwide day when open source OS users went to microsoft's offices to

-licenses of windows that they were forced to acquire since they were bundled
+return their unused licenses of windows that they were forced to acquire since

 The windows EULA (End User License Agreement) clearly states that the agreement

 can be refused by the end user, and that windows can be returned to the